KimberlyB5/Earthquakes/README.md

 **Purpose**

 This project explores the earthquake data from USGS.gov for January 1, 2022 to March 31, 2022, with any magnitude 2.5 or greater worldwide.
 USGS no longer uses the Richter Scale to determine earthquake strength.
-Currently the USGS uses Moment Magnitude Scale, which is based on physical properties of an earthquake derived from an analysis of all the waveforms recorded from the shaking[^1].[^1]:United States Geological Survey.
-Retrieved from https://www.usgs.gov/programs/earthquake-hazards/earthquake-magnitude-energy-release-and-shaking-intensity.
+Currently the USGS uses Moment Magnitude Scale, which is based on physical properties of an earthquake derived from an analysis of all the waveforms recorded from the shaking<sup>1</sup>.
 In the first quarter of 2022, there were 7,020 earthquakes worldwide.
 On January 11, 2022, almost 200 earthquakes occured that day.
+I found this information interesting and explored the data for one quarter of 2022.

 ![Earthquake Magnitude Scale](https://d9-wret.s3.us-west-2.amazonaws.com/assets/palladium/production/s3fs-public/thumbnails/image/Mag-Energy-Freq-sm.gif)